-Pursuant to ARS § 13-3729(D)(2), the city may enact or adopt ordinances or rules on the operation or use of a public unmanned aircraft that is owned by the city.
-Under this statute "a public unmanned aircraft" means an unmanned aircraft or unmanned aircraft system that is operated by the city for a government-related purpose.
+Pursuant to ARS § 13-3729(D)(2), the City may enact or adopt ordinances or rules on the operation or use of a public unmanned aircraft that the City owns.
+Under this statute "a public unmanned aircraft" means an unmanned aircraft or unmanned aircraft system that the City operates for a government-related purpose.
 ARS § 13-3729(F)(6).
-Per Section 24-49(B)(3) of the Phoenix City Code, PFD is exempt from the operational restrictions when remotely controlled aircraft, unmanned aircraft vehicles, and unmanned aircraft systems are used for Fire Department purposes.
+The Communications Office Departmental